Friday, September 20, 2024

 They have an Old West font and a boot spur on them.
 All they're missing is a huge belt buckle, and that's actually my only legitimate gripe with them.
 These could have been really gaudy and covered in Texas flags and guns and longhorns, so I appreciate that they're a little more understated.

-Tier 3: Great Elements
+Tier 3: Good Elements

 11. Milwaukee Brewers